Child safety rules unveiled in UAE

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ABU DHABI: The UAE has unveiled new child safety rules and regulations to further protect the welfare of children in the emirates.
+ABU DHABI: The United Arab Emirates (UAE) has unveiled new child safety rules and regulations to further protect the welfare of children in the emirates.

 The regulations prohibit the entry of children or taking them to adults’ places of entertainment, smoking areas, places of war, armed conflict, natural and environmental disasters, weapons and explosives manufacturing locations.

+Also banned are the entry of children, or taking them to places of projectiles, flying sparks and spills, places of recycling of unclean waste, places where epidemics and deadly diseases and shops for the sale of adult materials.

-ABU DHABI: The UAE has unveiled new child safety rules and regulations to further protect the welfare of children in the emirates.
+ABU DHABI: The United Arab Emirates (UAE) has unveiled new child safety rules and regulations to further protect the welfare of children in the emirates.

 The regulations prohibit the entry of children or taking them to adults’ places of entertainment, smoking areas, places of war, armed conflict, natural and environmental disasters, weapons and explosives manufacturing locations.